Archives of the History of American Psychology: New facility

 A wall-breaking ceremony was held on February 26, 2010 in order to mark the beginning of the renovation of the old Roadway Express records building, which was built in 1916.
 AHAP's prior home in the basement of the Polsky building, which provided only 10000 sqft of storage space and lacked a prominent location, helped fuel the decision for the facility to re-locate.
 The new Center for the History of Psychology (CHP), opened August 30, 2010 with 75000 sqft of space available, houses not only AHAP but also a museum of psychology and a space for the preservation and digitization of historical materials.

-Current funding allowed for the renovation of the first floor of four-story facility, with the other areas of the building being completed as more funds are secured.
+Current funding allowed for the renovation of the first floor of the four-story facility, with the other areas of the building being completed as more funds are secured.
 The first floor houses the gallery, the reading room, office space, and some collections.